Oil industry in Cushing, Oklahoma

 The city of Cushing in Oklahoma is a central hub within the United States and worldwide oil industry.
 It connects major pipelines within the United States and is the location where the oil futures contracts end up being delivered.
+It is the physical delivery point of West Texas Intermediate oil.

 Operators

-Cushing is a "vital transshipment point with many intersecting pipelines, storage facilities and easy access to refiners and suppliers."
-Crude oil flows "inbound to Cushing from all directions and outbound through dozens of pipelines."
+Cushing serves as a transshipment point for gathering crude oil from all directions.
+Dozens of pipelines converge around the city, which offers storage facilities to temporarily hold crude awaiting delivery to refiners or other outlets.
 In 2005, crude oil and refined products in the US were almost always transported by interconnected pipeline systems.
 In Oklahoma, eight private companies operated almost all the pipelines and frequently operated oil terminals and refineries: Enbridge; Enterprise Products; Explorer Pipeline; Jayhawk; Magellan Midstream Partners; Plains All American Pipeline; Sunoco; and Valero Energy.

 The crude oil tanks around Cushing have approximately 91 million barrels of storage capacity.
 On October 28, 2016, tanks held a total of 58.5 million barrels of oil, though it has dropped in 2018.

-A partial list of tank farm owners at Cushing are:
+Tank farm owners at Cushing include: